Maniek13/BikeService/readme.md

 Search tasks(In database are two order numbers: 11BS112345 and 21BS112345)

-Working only login/searching/showing and adding tasks (if my pc is on)

-App don't save data and show exemplary data from server

 ____________________________________________________________________________________
 To use please compile apk with created settings file and configure IIS and DataBase